sr9yar/dz-2-1/README.md

 ```

-> Two middle letters for input test are: es
+> Two middle letters for input 'test' are: es
+>
-> One middle letter for input testing is: t
+> One middle letter for input 'testing' is: t